usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/monitoring/scheduler-jobs.rst

 -------------------------

 The main logs of OAR are stored in: /var/log/oar.log Each job launched on the OAR cluster, whether it be an image generation or publish to a cloud, logs are stored for the job.
 These include all the traces and error information during the execution of the job.
-Each job has a unique ID provided to it, which can be recuperated using the “oarstat” command as shown in section “Viewing Current Jobs in the Scheduler”.
+Each job has a unique ID provided to it, which can be recuperated using the “oarstat” command as shown in :ref:`scheduler-jobs`.

 For jobs that generate an image, the log files are stored under: cd <user data mount point>/FactoryContainer/images/<job_name>